cloudflare/cloudflare-docs/content/queues/learning/how-queues-works.md

 Importantly, each queue can only have one active consumer.
 This allows Cloudflare Queues to achieve at least once delivery and minimize the risk of duplicate messages beyond that.

-{{<Aside type="note">}}
+{{<Aside type="note" header="Best practice">}}

-**Best practice**: configure a single consumer per queue.
+Configure a single consumer per queue.
 This both logically separates your queues, and ensures that errors (failures) in processing messages from one queue do not impact your other queues.

 {{</Aside>}}